particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 In this case, there are two services, health thermometer (0x1809) and battery level (0x180f).
 Each service has one characteristic.

-For the health thermometer service, only one characteristic is defined, the temperature measurement characteristic (0x2a1c).
+For the health thermometer service, only one characteristic is advertised, the temperature measurement characteristic (0x2a1c).
 A few things about this characteristic:

 - Its short name is "temp" (temperature)
 - It is a NOTIFY characteristic - the peripheral periodically sends out the value